-When you have decided the development path, it won’t take time to select the right programming language.
+When you have decided on the development path, it won’t take time to select the right programming language.

 Starting with the Android app, the first thing you’ll need is Android Studio.
-After that, you can design the interface of your app using XML and write all the logic using any or all languages like Kotlin, Java and C++.
+After that, you can design the interface of your app using XML and write all the logic using any or all languages like Kotlin, Java, and C++.
 According to Google, more than 50% of developers are now using Kotlin to develop their apps, and so if you’re just starting out, go with Kotlin.

-For iOS app, you’ll need XCode IDE and knowledge of Swift language.
+For the iOS app, you’ll need XCode IDE and knowledge of Swift language.
 Though you can still use Objective-C, Apple itself seems to be moving away from C-based languages.
 Swift is supposedly much easier to use and work with.

 Other than native app development, you don’t really have to think about the programming languages in other development paths.
 If you have planned to build a hybrid app, just follow the framework’s documentation and you’ll good to go.